These are sites that you may find useful while you’re staying in Chamonix.

-I often prefer to do the short walk up to Flegere rather than wait at the end of the road.
-The green by the church is a nicer spot to wait and the buses are a bit more frequent.
+I prefer to do the short walk up to Flegere rather than wait at the end of the road.
+The green by the church is a nicer spot to wait and the buses are much more frequent.

 There’s a route diagram in the info folder to clarify!

 Trains are much less frequent but efficient, punctual and comfortable.
-The Swiss site sbb.ch/en/home.htm is rather better then the French one for checking train times
+Note that none go directly to the lifts, though.
+The Swiss site sbb.ch/en/home.htm is rather better then the French one for checking train times.

 Food and shopping delivery:

-We have an excellent small local grocery in Les Praz which has good bread and croissants (10 minutes walk).
-Check their Facebook page for details – they sometimes have delivery of the superb Pain de Chibon (usually weekends)
+We have an excellent small local grocery in Les Praz which has excellent bread and croissants (10 minutes walk).
+Check their Facebook page for details.
+Some nice homewares sold here, too.